Woman works on laptop at home

 What does credit monitoring do?

-Generally speaking, credit monitoring means watching your credit accounts for new activity, especially if that activity affects your credit score.
+Generally speaking, credit monitoring looks at your credit accounts for new activity.
+Services will focus on activity that can affect your credit score.
 You could technically monitor your credit manually by checking each of your credit reports for changes.
-You can access one free credit report from each major credit bureau (Experian®, Equifax®, and TransUnion®) once per week, according to the Federal Trade Commission.

-Credit monitoring services track your credit file for things such as modifications to your score, new accounts, names, or addresses, and late payments, according to Experian®.
-Credit monitoring pays attention to these changes because they might point to credit card fraud.
+Credit monitoring services track your credit file for things such as modifications to your score, new accounts, names, addresses, and late payments.
+They track these changes because they might point to credit card fraud.

 Some issues a credit monitoring service might flag include: